Project 8011 is our residential programme for the Central City. Its purpose is to encourage more people to make the Central City their home.

 Projects happening now

-Here's a snapshot of two of the Central City Residential Programme (Project 8011) projects we're currently working on in the Central City.
+Here's a snapshot of the Central City Residential Programme (Project 8011) projects we're currently working on in Central City.

 Supporting alternative housing approaches